Bemidji State University

 reformulating conjectures; justifying arguments based on geometric figures;

-and evaluating the arguments of others; |
+and evaluating the arguments of others; | K A | TEACH: Demonstrate the creation of a

 model mathematical system.
 A mathematical system consists of undefined terms,